tobiasritscher/ServerlessProjects/Labs/Lab08/README.md

 1) Event-driven: When a user is close to a beacon, an http trigger will fire the corresponding cloud function.
 2) Attached to the physical world: Section 'ProLoc' of this READNE is explaining the real-life usage of this app.
 3) Cloud-native: By using cloud functions that communicate with the firebase database (also a cloud service), the scalability of the google cloud platform is guaranteed.
 Even if an immense number of users are active and cause a request spike, the google cloud will be able to assure load balancing, reliability and add enough ressources.
-4) Quality-assured: As seen in the section of the architecture diagram, the software is well structured, decoupled and interfaces are designed to make the app extendable.
+4) Quality-assured: Software quality is assured as we use google cloud functions that tick off most security and reliability problems.
 Also, only the allowed http requests are processed.
+Furthermore, as seen in the section of the architecture diagram, the software is well structured, decoupled and interfaces are designed to make the app extendable.

 # Flyer
 insert here